 Fred Knebel AD:

 I grew up in Deming, Washington.
 I played football, wrestled, and pole vaulted while attending Mount Baker High School where I graduated in 1983.
 After high school I attended Washington State University and earned a bachelor’s degree in Education with a minor in Special Education.
-After I spent teaching at Jenkins HS in Chewelah, WA., I moved to Pomeroy with my wife (Kelly -Pomeroy HS grad) and started working at PHS in 1989.
-I received my degree in school counseling in 1992 and Principal endorsement in 1993.
+After I spent one year teaching at Jenkins HS in Chewelah, WA., I moved to Pomeroy with my wife (Kelly Hovrud-Pomeroy HS grad) and started working at PHS in 1989.
+I received my Masters degree in school counseling in 1992 and Principal endorsement in 1993.
 I am the Jr. Hi AD and the HS Wrestling and Track AD.
 I have coached football, cross country, wrestling and track here at PHS.
 Currently, I am the pole vault coach.